riccardofragozzi/NotepadCompiler/README.md

 	- Notepad will open a new file stored on "C:\NPC\Senza titolo", to simulate a not saved file on notepad title.
 	- Type code on notepad editor, then save it (CTRL+S)
 	- Press ALT+S to compile source code.
 Watch fake mouse icon in windows notify area: Yellow=compiling, Red=compile error, Green=compile ok.
-	- During the compilation process notepad will become topmost.
-This is to hide some compiler command prompts appearing on top of screen.
-Make sure notepad is maximized.
 	- Press CTRL+V to paste your source code output(or compile errors), or show it on your phone(read XAMPP integration)

 	--CLIPBOARDS